3AM (Kleerup song)

-"3AM" is the third single to be released from Swedish producer and singer-songwriter Kleerup's debut album.
+"3AM" is a song by Swedish producer and singer-songwriter Kleerup, released as the third single from his debut album.
 "3AM" originally appeared, in a different form, as a B-side to fellow Swede Marit Bergman's single "Mama, I Remember You Now"; she wrote the lyrics and vocal melody for the song, while Kleerup provided an original instrumental for the version that appears on his album.